What are the differences between BIMI and Apple Branded Mail, and do you need both for email branding?

 2025-03-25 - Email Geeks

-If you already have BIMI working, Apple Branded Mail is still worth evaluating.
-It is not duplicate work when a meaningful share of customers read email in Apple Mail.
-It covers a display path that BIMI does not consistently cover across account types inside Apple Mail.
+If BIMI already works, Apple Branded Mail is still worth evaluating.
+It is not duplicate work when a meaningful share of customers uses Mail on a supported-language iPhone or iCloud Mail on the web.
+It covers an Apple-managed display path that BIMI does not consistently cover across every mailbox and client combination.

-If you do not have BIMI yet, do not start with logos.
-Start with authentication: identify sending sources, make SPF and DKIM pass, monitor DMARC reports, and move to enforcement.
-Then add BIMI for standards-based display and Apple Branded Mail for Apple-specific display.
+If BIMI is not set up yet, start with authentication: identify sending sources, make SPF and DKIM pass with domains that match the visible From address, monitor DMARC reports, and move to enforcement.
+Then add BIMI for standards-based display and Apple Branded Mail for Apple's supported display path.